-FOUNDATIONS: All first-time freshman and many transfer students take Foundations courses in the Bachelor of Fine Arts Degree program.
-Foundations courses teach students to try everything, and assume nothing.
+FIRST-YEAR EXPERIENCE: All freshman and many transfer students take First-Year Experience courses in the Bachelor of Fine Arts Degree program.
+First-Year courses teach students to try everything, and assume nothing.

 LIBERAL STUDIES: In addition to studio coursework, all MIAD undergraduate students take liberal studies (academic) courses.
 Liberal Studies at MIAD serves as the bridge between the studio and the world, between the classroom and the community.